eternaldensity/Molpy-Trainer/README.md

 - http://django-user-accounts.readthedocs.org/en/latest/ for user accounts
 - http://www.dajaxproject.com/ for ajax: looks pretty awesome!
 - http://djangofriendly.com/hosts/ hosting: webfaction sounds good (and has github support too, lol, that site happens to be hosted on it :D)
+- dajax/dajaxice for django+ajax

 ## Other tech links

 - https://help.ubuntu.com/community/UsingTheTerminal because I'm an utter noob

+## Progress

+- Ubuntu installed in VirtualBox
+- Git installed and this repo cloned
+- Installed pip and django-fagungis

+## Todo

+### Basic server stuff

+- Install mercurial-git (I think)
+- Learn how django-fagungis works with the repo
+- Configure django-fagunis
+- Make django-fagunis work with postgresql (assuming it can)
+- Figure out directory structure
+- Probably recreate repo with correct structure
+- Hopefully by this point I have an empty django project I can get a basic hello world working in
+- Figure out deployment process
+- Get dajax going

+### Actual project stuff

+- Build a more complete conceptual object model
+- Plan forms and views
+- Build django python object structure
+- Create views and forms
+- Use admin interface to start adding stuff (molpy breeds! bags!) to database
+- Figure out how to schedule tasks
+- Write the game logic
+- Style stuff better
+- Hopefully it's getting close to something OTTers can use by this point and there are some remaining who haven't been basemented